Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Projected Extragradient Method with Low-Rank Projections

 and for $\beta= \sqrt{2}\max\left\lbrace\sqrt{\beta_{X}^2+\beta_{yX}^2},\sqrt{\beta_{y}^2+\beta_{Xy}^2}\right\rbrace$ we have that,

-Therefore, under the assumptions of the theorem, \cref{alg:EG} can be run using only rank-r truncated projections, while maintaining the original extragradient convergence rate as stated in \cref{lemma:convergenceApproxMethod} with exact updates (that is, $\X_{t+1}=\widehat{\X}_{t+1}$, $\Z_{t+1}=\widehat{\Z}_{t+1}$, and $\theta=0$). \end{proof}
+Therefore, under the assumptions of the theorem, Algorithm \ref{alg:EG} can be run using only rank-r truncated projections, while maintaining the original extragradient convergence rate as stated in Lemma \ref{lemma:convergenceApproxMethod} with exact updates (that is, $\X_{t+1}=\widehat{\X}_{t+1}$, $\Z_{t+1}=\widehat{\Z}_{t+1}$, and $\theta=0$). \end{proof}

 \begin{remark} A downside of considering the saddle-point formulation \eqref{problem1} when attempting to solve Problem \eqref{nonSmoothProblem} that arises from Theorem \ref{theroem:allPutTogether}, is that not only do we need a ``warm-start'' initialization for the original primal matrix variable $\X$, in the saddle-point formulation we need a ``warm-start'' for the primal-dual pair $(\X,\y)$.
 Nevertheless, as we demonstrate extensively in Section \ref{sec:expr}, it seems that very simple initialization schemes work very well in practice. \end{remark}